EW corrections and Heavy Boson Radiation at a high-energy muon collider: Numerical results

 We start by showing again the same observables considered for $ZZ$ and $ZH$ production in the previous section, $p_T(Z_2)$ for $ZZ$ production in Fig.~\ref{fig:mmzz_Srij_ptz2} and $p_T(H)$ for $ZH$ production in Fig.~\ref{fig:mmzh_Srij_pth}.
 In Fig.~\ref{fig:mmzz_Srij_ptz2} we clearly see that for $p_T(Z_2)\gtrsim250~\gev$ ($p_T(Z_2)\gtrsim800~\gev$) at 3 TeV (10 TeV) collisions, the very good accuracy of the $\SDKw$ prediction ($\deltaSDKw-\deltaNLOEW$ constant and of $\ord(1\%)$) is much degraded when $\deltastorkl=0$, {\it i.e.} the green line in the second inset.
 Indeed, while at large $p_T(Z_2)$ we see $\deltaSDKw-\deltaNLOEW\simeq 1\%$, at smaller values, $p_T(Z_2)\simeq250~\gev$ ($p_T(Z_2)\simeq 800~\gev$) at 3 TeV (10 TeV), we notice that $\deltaSDKw-\deltaNLOEW\simeq 30\%$.
 Since the $p_T(Z_2)$ distribution is quite flat, this discrepancy at small $p_T(Z_2)$ has an effect also at the level of the total cross section; setting $\deltastorkl=0$ we find that, for both 3 and 10 TeV, with the cuts considered $\deltaSDKw-\deltaNLOEW\simeq 10\%$ also for the total cross section.
 A similar (quite constant) discrepancy is observed in the $m(ZZ)$ distribution, too.
 These results are clearly dependent on the cuts in $\eqref{eq:cuts}$, in particular the one on the pseudorapidity of the $Z$ bosons.
 Setting $\deltastorkl=0$ logarithms of the form, {\it e.g.}, $L(|t|,s)$ are omitted and, in the proximity of the pseudorapidity cuts, such logarithms are of the same order for both the 3 and 10 TeV results.

 The case of $p_T(H)$ distribution in $ZH$ production, Fig.~\ref{fig:mmzh_Srij_pth}, shows a very similar pattern at the differential level, although the impact of $\deltastorkl$ is smaller.
-However, since the $p_T(H)$ distribution is much less flat, at the inclusive level also with $\deltastorkl=0$ a good accuracy for the $\SDKw$ prediction is present.
+Moreover, since the $p_T(H)$ distribution is much less flat, it is manifest that at the inclusive level the accuracy for the $\SDKw$ prediction is not affected by the assumption $\deltastorkl=0$.
 It is interesting to note that for small values of $p_T(H)$ at 10 TeV the case with $\deltastorkl=0$ yields smaller values of $\deltaSDKw-\deltaNLOEW$.
 As said at the beginning of the previous section, this is not {\it per se} a sign of better accuracy.
 Indeed this effect is due to missing logarithms among invariants that accidentally compensate the large non-logarithmically enhanced $\ord(\alpha)$ component already discussed in the case of Fig.~\ref{fig:mmzh_pth}.

 We move now to the case of $2\to3$ processes, $ZZZ$, and $ZZH$ production, for which more independent kinematic invariants are present.
 In Fig.~\ref{fig:mmzzz_Srij_ptz2} we show the transverse-momentum distribution of the second-hardest $Z$ boson, $p_T(Z_2)$.
 As can be noticed, EW corrections are very large ($\deltaNLOEW<-100\%$ at 10 TeV in the bulk of the distribution), and the $\SDKw$ approximation (solid line) is able to capture correctly the kinematic dependence with a constant discrepancy $\deltaSDKw-\deltaNLOEW\simeq 10\%$.
 On the contrary, setting $\deltastorkl=0$ (dashed line), we observe a constant growth of $\deltaSDKw-\deltaNLOEW$ moving to small $p_T(Z_2)$ values.